MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 1. **Natural language input**

-The user submits a query via the Microsoft365 Copilot UI, such as "What tickets are assigned to me right now?"
+The user submits a query to Copilot, such as "What tickets are assigned to me right now?"

 2. **Preliminary checks**